Early orthodontic treatment

 Invisalign® First is an Invisalign® treatment for children in the Phase-One treatment stage.
 It is designed with their growing jaws in mind.
 Using smooth, clear plastic trays called aligners, Invisalign® First treatment can gradually shift your child’s teeth and jaw into alignment.
 This treatment can be used to expand your child’s dental arch and create more room for their current and incoming teeth.

-Invisalign® clear aligners are custom-made to fit your child’s smile using digital scans that we will take at their free consultation.
+Invisalign® clear aligners are custom-made to fit your child’s smile using digital scans that we will take at their consultation.
 These scans do away with the need for bite moulds, so it is an easy and comfortable experience for children.
 What’s more, the aligners are removable to make brushing, flossing, and eating easier for kids.
 They are also free from metal wires or brackets, so they are comfortable to wear.
 Using Invisalign® First may reduce the time your child would need to spend in braces later on, or do away with the need for braces altogether!

 If you are interested in learning more about Invisalign® First, and if this treatment is right for your child, contact us to sign up for a consultation.
 Our Specialist Orthodontist will be able to answer all your questions and determine if your child is a prime candidate for treatment.